 - We opted to stay in Paihia and take a passenger ferry to Russell.

 - Russell is a small community and easy to get around on foot.
-We saw most of Russell’s key sites on our last visit and enjoyed stunning sunsets on this visit.
+We saw most of Russell’s key sites on our last visit.

 - Services are open to the public and held every Sunday at 10.30 am.